 A product liability attorney will know how those big companies, and their lawyers, work; and they’ll use their experience to fight for you and your case in court, should it get that far.
 Your attorney will provide you with expert legal counsel so you can make the most informed decisions possible about how to pursue your claim, and how to help get you the compensation you deserve.
 Often however, cases don’t even make it to court because a settlement agreeable to both parties is reached before that time.
 This can be a very attractive option, saving everyone time and money, and a good attorney can help make that happen.

 How Much Compensation Will I Receive in My Product Liability Claim?

 Of course, no one can tell how much compensation any product liability claim is worth without fully understanding all the details of the case.
-However, a North Carolina personal injury lawyer can help you understand the types of damages that are available in these types of cases.
+However, a Wilmington product liability lawyer can help you understand the types of damages that are available in these types of cases.

 Damages awarded in product liability claims or personal injury claims are typically divided into two categories: compensatory damages, and punitive damages.
 Compensatory damages are awarded to compensate the victim or injured party for what they’ve lost, and nothing more.
 This would include things such as financial loss due to being unable to work, medical bills, or the loss of the limb, or the actual injury itself.

 In addition to compensatory damages, punitive damages may also be awarded.
 These are damages awarded to the injured party that are intended to punish the responsible party.